aurora-is-near/doc.aurora.dev/content/develop/start/hardhat.md

 ```

 You should notice that `--network` is a global built-in option (parameter)
-in HardHat.
+in Hardhat.
 We will use it for the following commands as well.

 ### Total Supply